Influencer relations is the new relationship marketing.

-Influencer relations is not synonymous with influencer marketing.
-One is not more important than the other, they are just different.
+Influencer relations are not synonymous with influencer marketing.
+One is not more important than the other; they are just different.
 I might refer to it as influencer relationship marketing, yes.
 This video breaks down the differences between influencer relations and influencer marketing.
-Enjoy the video below and subscribe to my Youtube channel to be the notified when new videos are added.

 Maybe it’s just semantics, but it is critical to understand the difference between influencer relations and influencer marketing.
 Words matter.
 Meaning matters.
-And in this case, the words we use can impact teams and organizations.
+And in this case, our words can impact teams and organizations.

 Maybe a little too dramatic, but let me explain.

-The way I see it is that this is an extension of traditional media relations but in this case you are treating non-media influencers the way you would a journalist.
+I see it as an extension of traditional media relations, but in this case, you treat non-media influencers the way you would a journalist.

-You reach out, build a relationship, send pitches and products for review.
-And then it’s up to the influencer to respond.
+You reach out, build relationships, and send pitches and products for review.
+And then, it’s up to the influencer to respond.
 Sometimes this is referred to as earned influencer engagement.
 Influencer relations as a job function is usually a part of the corporate communications and PR team.
 This is because there is no monetary exchange, so naturally, it makes sense that it’s a public relations function.

 - Paid influencer marketing